 A few ideas that I would also include are:

 - Get plenty of sleep.

 - Allow the body to recover from stressful workouts before heading back to the gym.

 - Cold exposure.
 (I can’t prove it scientifically, but I am convinced it plays a role.)

 Increasing Oxytocin in Women

 Dr. Gray lists these attributes as oxytocin simulators: sharing, teamwork, communication, shared responsibilities, affection, support, collaboration, and compliments.
 He further states that social networks like Facebook are highly addictive to females because they provide the illusion of community they need, but they do not produce oxytocin.
 They need real face-to-face interactions to trigger that positive hormone, which is a problem because modern life has become very isolating for women.
-Much of their social interaction is no longer associated with unconditional giving, but with deadlines and the need to hurry up, which is a primary oxytocin inhibitor.
-Unlike the recommendations for men, it seems each woman will have to solve this in her own way, depending upon her career, location, and responsibilities.
+Much of their social interaction is no longer associated with unconditional giving but with deadlines and the need to hurry up, which is a primary oxytocin inhibitor.
+Unlike the recommendations for men, it seems each woman will have to solve this in her own way, depending on her career, location, and responsibilities.

 Photo by Jason D’ Great.
 Dr. Gray talked about the community aspect that women had when they washed clothes by hand with other women.
 Although this work was tough, it did trigger hormones that reduced the woman’s stress level.

 This post just touched the surface of this topic.
 Note that I am less than a week into my understanding of this subject.
 I have some more thoughts, which I plan to research.
 In the meantime, is there anything else you’d like to add to this post?